Henry Brush

-Henry Brush (February 12, 1777 – January 19, 1855) was a lawyer, soldier, legislator and farmer.
+Henry Brush (February 12, 1777 – January 19, 1855) was an American lawyer, soldier, legislator and farmer.

 Early life and legal career

 Henry Brush was born in Dutchess County, New York in 1777, the youngest son of Lemuel and Mary (Per Lee) Brush.
 Henry completed preparatory studies and then studied law.
 He was admitted to the bar in 1803 and commenced practice in Chillicothe, Ohio.
 For a time, he was in partnership with his brother, Platt Brush.
 He married Frances and seems to have had several daughters.
 Another source says he never married.
 Henry was described by contemporaries as a tall, thin man with a Roman nose and a highly nervous temperament.

 In December 1805, Henry Brush testified with other lawyers before the Ohio Senate in the impeachment trial of Judge William W. Irvin, a circuit rider who had missed a number of courts held within his circuit.
 Irwin was removed from office.
 In December 1807, Henry Brush represented Nathaniel Massie who was contesting the election of Return J. Meigs, Jr., as governor of Ohio.
 Brush appeared as counsel before the Ohio House of Representatives and then in joint session with the Ohio Senate.
 Meigs, who was at the time serving as Chief Justice of the Supreme Court of Ohio, was ruled ineligible to hold the office of governor due to residency requirements.